 Julie Harris and Chita Rivera have both been “nominated” for Tony Awards as performers ten times.
 Harris’ first Tony Award was given to her in 1952, before Tony categories had announced nominees, though since she was given the award, if the committee had been nominating performers, she would have scored a nod here.
 That award, in the Best Leading Actress in a Play Category, was given for Harris’ performance as Sally Bowles in I Am a Camera.
 Harris was nominated and won in the Leading Actress in a Play category in 1956 for The Lark, 1969 for Forty Carats, 1973 for The Last of Mrs. Lincoln, and in 1977 for The Belle of Amherst, and she was nominated in the same category in 1964 for Marathon ’33, 1974 for The Au Pair Man, 1991 for Lucifer’s Child, and 1997 for The Gin Game.
 Harris was also nominated for Best Leading Actress in a Musical in 1966 for her performance in Skyscraper.
 Though it does not count to this tally, Harris received the special Lifetime Achievement Tony Award in 2002.

 Rivera was nominated for Best Featured Actress in a Musical in 1961 for Bye Bye Birdie, and in 2003 for Nine.
 She was nominated in the Leading category in 1976 for Chicago, 1981 for Bring Back Birdie, 1983 for Merlin, 1986 for Jerry’s Girls, 2006 for Chita Rivera: The Dancer’s Life, and 2015 for The Visit.
 She was nominated and won in the Leading category in 1984 for The Rink and 1993 for Kiss of the Spider Woman.
-Though it does not count towards her nominations total, this year she is receiving the 2018 Lifetime Achievement Award.
+Though it does not count towards her nominations total, last year she received the 2018 Lifetime Achievement Award.